 GoBike Engagement Strategy

-- We will work hard to build and engage positively in good communication and working relationships with councillors, designers, consultants and cycling officers, as well as the police and procurator fiscal, while also endeavouring to hold them to account when necessary.
+• We will work hard to build and engage positively in good communication and working relationships with councillors, designers, consultants and cycling officers.
+Also, with the police and procurator fiscal, while also endeavouring to hold them to account when necessary.

-- We will make it clear when we do not agree with suggestions or ideas from external partners or other members, but we will aim to do that constructively and respectfully.
-We will also be respectful that our members are volunteers from a wide ranging skillset, who are giving the time they know to be appropriate to them to do what they can for our campaigning.
+• We will make it clear when we do not agree with suggestions or ideas from external partners or other members.
+However, we will aim to do that constructively and respectfully.
+We will also respect that our members are volunteers from a wide ranging skillset, who are giving their time to do what they can for our campaigning.
 Good relationships require honesty and compromise will sometimes be required.

 GoBike Affiliations

-GoBike is not affiliated to any political party and members support a range of political views.
-However, we do encourage members to get involved and ask their prospective and elected representatives about their plans for cycling and active travel.
+While GoBike is not affiliated to any political party, we encourage members to engage with their elected representatives (and candidates).
+Especially about their plans for cycling and active travel.

 GoBike does not support the mandatory wearing of helmets.